A new method that automatically regularizes scattering amplitudes

 A system that is allowed to exchange energy and particles with a reservoir reaches thermal and diffusive equilibrium with the reservoir over a time scale, called {\it relaxation time scale}, that is a characteristic of the system-reservoir complex.
 We assume that the relaxation time scale of a quantum field--- that is, the time scale over which a quantum field returns to thermal and diffusive equilibrium with its reservoir when perturbed---is significantly smaller than the time resolution of our measuring instruments.
 Stated differently, we assume that what we observe in a scattering process is the equilibrium or near-equilibrium behavior of the participating fields.

-In statistical mechanics, the behavior of a system that is in thermal and diffusive equilibrium with a reservoir is described by the {\it Grand Canonical Distribution} (GCD).
-The GCD states that the probability of a fluctuation away from equilibrium is exponentially suppressed by the so-called Gibbs factor; see \ct{304}.
-The Gibbs factor that is used in classical statistical mechanics, however, is frame-dependent.
-In Section \ref{ligf}, we construct a Lorentz-invariant analog of the Gibbs factor and incorporate it into the description of the interactions among quantum fields.
-The Lorentz-invariant Gibbs factor serves to ensure that the fluctuations of a quantum field from equilibrium are constrained by the laws of statistical mechanics and are exponentially suppressed.
-The rest of the calculational apparatus of quantum field theory is left essentially unchanged, except for the small modifications necessitated by the inclusion of the Lorentz-invariant Gibbs factor.
+The behavior of a system that is in thermal and diffusive equilibrium with a reservoir is described by the {\it Grand Canonical Distribution} (GCD).
+The GCD states that the probability of a fluctuation away from equilibrium is exponentially suppressed by the Gibbs factor.
+Specifically, the probability of finding a system in a state with energy $E$ and with $N$ particles is given by \bea GCD: \qquad P(E, N; \tau, \m) \aea Z \eto{- (E-\m N)/\tau} \leqn{gcd} \eea where $Z$ is the probability of finding the system in the vacuum state ($E=N=0$). $\m$ and $\tau$ are the chemical potential and temperature that characterize the diffusive and thermal equilibrium between the system and its reservoir. $e^{-(E-\m N)/\tau}$ is called the Gibbs factor in the literature \cite{kikr}.